adelq/keras/README.md

 ## Guiding principles

 - __Modularity.__ A model is understood as a sequence of standalone, fully-configurable modules that can be plugged together with as little restrictions as possible.
-In particular, neural layers, cost functions, optimizers, initialization schemes, activation functions and dropout are all standlone modules that you can combine to create new models.
+In particular, neural layers, cost functions, optimizers, initialization schemes, activation functions and dropout are all standalone modules that you can combine to create new models.

 - __Minimalism.__ Each module should be kept short and simple (<100 lines of code).
 Every piece of code should be transparent upon first reading.
 No black magic: it hurts iteration speed and ability to innovate.